devnickocodes/healthifyzone/README.md

 - The favicon is from [this](https://www.flaticon.com/free-icon/leaf_257611?term=leaf&page=1&position=21&origin=search&related_id=257611) website.
 - The [Spoonacular](https://spoonacular.com/food-api/docs) documentation helped me with all the veiws reagrding the recipe section.
 - The logic for the user uploaded image sizes errors is from [this](https://www.youtube.com/watch?v=Af4Kc3NQ8z4&ab_channel=OpenJavaScript) video.
+- The box shadow for the sign out container is from [CSS Scan](https://getcssscan.com/css-box-shadow-examples)
 - The README and TESTING files' markdown is inspired by [adamgilroy22](https://github.com/adamgilroy22)

 ## **Acknowledgements**